rememberSoftwares/yacana/README.md

 * Agent2 tries 13
 * Agent1 tells it it won!

-No, he didn't !?
+No, it didn't !?
 The initial secret number was 14!
 Not 13...

-There are two main issues here.
-The first one is that the LLM I use, which is Llama3.0, sucks at maths and cannot compare numbers accurately!
+There are two main issues here:
+* The first one is that the LLM in use, which is Llama3.0, sucks at maths and cannot compare numbers accurately!
 This is a common issue even with frontier models sometimes.
 So the game breaks very quickly.
-The second issue, the secret number is available to the other agent because they share the same history as part of the conversation.
-I could tell Agent1 to NOT show the number but it's not like it has a brain so when it decides that the number is correct would be entirely random.
-So the number must be part of the history from the start but not available to the other Agent.
+* The second issue is that the secret number is available to the other agent because of the shift message!

-Let's fix all of that:
+  * The shift message being the output of the Game Master, it spoils the secret number!

+To fix those issues:
+* Use a tool and don't let the LLM compare numbers.
+Let the CPU deal with that!
+* Either switch the shift message or set it manually so that it doesn't spoil the secret number to the player.
+* Maybe even better than switching the shift message: Create a Task beforehand that generates the secret number and after that, enter the GroupSolve() (We're going with that solution!)

 ```python
 # Creating our tool with type checking and 3 conditional returns
 def high_low(secret_number: int, guessed_number: int) -> str: